grzesiekdev/snake_game/README.md

 ```
 sudo python main.py
 ```
-Unfortunetly, on Linux you need to run program with root privileges, because keyboard lib needs it.
+Unfortunetly, on Linux you need to run app with root privileges, because keyboard lib needs it.

 ## Authors

-* **Grzegorz Bednarski** - *Initial work*
+* **Grzegorz Bednarski** - *Whole project*